 |---|---|

-| ASME B16.5, ASTM A182/A182M | Chemical composition, mechanical properties, and pressure classes |
+| ASME B16.5, ASTM A182/A182M | Dimensions, pressure-temperature ratings, materials, and basic requirements for common forged flanges |

-| DIN, EN1092-1 | Dimensions, tolerances, facings, and marking requirements |
+| DIN, EN 1092-1 | Dimensions, tolerances, facings, and marking requirements for European applications |

 Main types of stainless steel flanges